Molokan Genealogy Resourses

 • Shetukhin

-Molokan Immigration Via Canada
+Spiritual Christian Immigration Via Canada

 by Jonathan J. Kalmakoff, webmaster of the Doukhobor Genealogy Website, and the Origin & Meaning of Molokan Surnames

 As of March 2007 Jon posted 5 ship lists and 1 border crossing record.
-He estimates about 200 Molokans/Jumpers (most from Kars, some from Saratov) migrated first to Canada (Quebec) mostly with Doukhobors, then took the train from Winnepeg, Manitoba to Los Angeles.
+He estimates about 200 Spiritual Christians (most from Kars, some from Saratov) migrated first to Canada (Quebec) mostly with Doukhobors, then took the train from Winnepeg, Manitoba to Los Angeles.
 Some were quarantined in hospital.
 28 standardized suname spellings include:

 • Buchnev